WWDCScholars/iOS-app/README.md

 You can find out more information about us at our website: http://WWDCScholars.com or download our app at https://itunes.apple.com/us/app/scholars-of-wwdc/id999731893?mt=8

 * * *
-Q:Want to represent lots of annotations in a mapView ?
+Q: Do you want to represent lots of annotations in a MKMapView?

 <img src='./images/mapView.gif' title='First UI' width='200px' alt='Video Walkthrough'/>

-A:We create an QTreeDemo Project that guides you how to incorporate QTree-objc in a Swift project.(https://github.com/WWDCScholars/QTreeDemo)
+A: It's easy to do with QTree!
+We've created an QTree Demo Project that will help you integrate QTree in a Swift project.
+Check it out at https://github.com/WWDCScholars/QTreeDemo

 * * *